 Adept at both negotiating contracts and handling disputes, Glenn helps clients find commercial solutions either to minimize the risk of potential disputes or, where these can’t be avoided, to help them achieve the best possible commercial outcome.
 He regularly advises clients on disputes in the English High Court, as well as in arbitrations under the LCIA, LMAA, and ICC rules.
 With a truly international practice, Glenn has also negotiated contracts for the construction, sale, operation, and employment of drilling units in the UKCS, U.S. Gulf of Mexico, West Africa, Brazil, the Middle East, and the Far East.

-Glenn is recommended by The Legal 500, 2022 (Legalease), where clients commented “Glenn Kangisser is a fantastic lead for the company” and note that the team led by Glenn is “pleasant to deal with and go the extra mile.”
+Glenn is recommended by The Legal 500, 2022 (Legalease), where clients commented “Glenn Kangisser is a fantastic lead for the company” and note that Glenn leads a "very strong team specialising in offshore drilling contracts and shipbuilding contracts," are "experts in their field," and the team is “pleasant to deal with and go the extra mile.”

 - Assisting a drilling contractor with the negotiation and drafting of a drilling contract with an independent oil company for operations offshore West Africa for two firm wells and multiple option wells.

 - Advising a drilling contractor client on a substantial dispute relating to the suspension of a drilling contract for the convenience of the operator, an independent oil company.
 The dispute is the subject of ongoing proceedings in the English Commercial Court.

 - Assisting a drilling contractor client with the negotiation and drafting of a drilling contract with a major oil company for operations offshore South America for a one year term plus options.